Advocates for Indigenous California Language Survival - Vallejo, CA

 The Seventh Generation Fund is an Indigenous capacity-building and grantmaking organization dedicated to promoting and maintaining the culture of Native Peoples throughout the Americas.
 The Seventh Generation Fund lends support and extensive expertise to Indigenous grassroots communities through advocacy, small grants, training and technical assistance, media experience, and fiscal management.
 Kalliopeia supports grantmaking in four areas: language recovery, sacred sites protection, women's healing and leadership, and youth and culture.

-Watch a Global Oneness Project interview with Chris Peters, Director of the Seventh Generation Fund.
+Watch a short video interview with Christopher Peters, CEO and President of Seventh

 Yubulyawan Dreaming Project - Laramie, WY